zhangxz18/uccl/rdma_hip/README.md

 ```
 ROCE_NET:               true (RoCE) or false (Infiniband)

-SINGLE_CTRL_NIC:        The device name of control NIC.
+SINGLE_CTRL_NIC:        The device name of control NIC (can be just prefix).
 Set to empty string if each RDMA NIC has its own IP address.
 UCCL will detect them automatically.
 ```

 2. NIC